josuemontano/josuemontano.github.io/src/content/blog/2025_08_21_infrastructure_on_a_budget.md

 [Here](https://gist.github.com/josuemontano/56ec527722a77c87c004476cff3302cc) you'll find the gist of the setup required for this server.
 Add a remote to your git repo and you are ready to deploy with just `git push`!

-Check the [dokku ACL plugin](https://github.com/dokku-community/dokku-acl) if you need to manage users and their permissions.
+Check the [Dokku ACL plugin](https://github.com/dokku-community/dokku-acl) if you need to manage users and their permissions.
 On the other hand, the postgres and redis plugins allow you to schedule encrypted backups to S3.

 Over the years, Dokku has introduced very few breaking changes, which makes maintaining it effortless.